tieberghien/darkly/08_Cookie_Manager_I_am_admin/Ressources/writeup.md

     I_am_admin=b326b5062b2f0e69046810717534cb09

-You know are the admin.
+You now are the admin.

 ### How to protect yourself